Shellyspike/Primo/Primo.Python_en.md

 ### Get Object Element

 This element allows retrieving a Python object.

-Properties:
+Includes the following properties:

 1. **Output**:
    - Variable – The variable for saving the result.
 2. **Object**:
-   - Name
+   - Name – Required.
    - Type – The data type of the object.

 ## Feedback